assemble/assemble/docs/content/recipes/render-markdown-in-layouts.md

 ---
+title: Render markdown with layouts
+description: This recipe shows how to use a `markdown` block helper inside a layout to convert any injected markdown content to HTML.

 category: recipes
 ---
-# Render markdown with layouts

-This recipe shows how to use a `markdown` block helper inside a layout to convert any injected markdown content to HTML.

 ## Download and install

 First, you can download everything you will need to run the examples with the following command: